-- □ To update the content of the log, click the 😒 button. - □ To save the content of the log as an html file, click the ≡ button and then the Reset item. - $\Box$ To delete the content of the log, click the $\equiv$ button and then the Reset item. - □ To search the content of the log for a key word, use the search function of your web browser.
+\Box To update the content of the log, click the f C button.

+□ To save the content of the log as an HTML file, click the b button.

+- □ To delete the content of the log, click the ■ button. - □ To search the content of the log for a key word, use the search function of your web browser.